Jump to Recipe Print Recipe

 Step 6: Carefully fold the blueberries into the gluten free scone batter.
 I use my hands for this step so the blueberries are not all smushed.
 I find blueberries can hold up to this; some soft fruits, like raspberries, do not hold up.

-Step 7: Roll out your dough to 1-inch thickness.
-You will need to add ¼ cup of additional flour to work the dough, depending on your gluten-free flour blend.
+Step 7: Roll out your dough to 1 inch thickness.
+Depending on your gluten-free flour blend, you will need to add 1/4 cup of additional flour to work the dough.
 I put some down on my wax paper and dust it on top as I roll to work it in.

 Using a biscuit cutter to cut out round scones.